-It’s even better when a solution is simple, free, unrestricted, and bursting with value.
+It’s even better when the system is simple, free, and bursting with value.

-Because the others lacked this level of detail for why Manilla might be a good fit for you and how it functionally works.
+Because the others lacked this level of detail for why Manilla.com might be a good fit for you and how it actually works.

 This review is perfect for people who: